MLB rumors: News on free-agents, trades

 Keep up to date on the latest Major League Baseball news and rumors below.

-• The Blue Jays haven't made a formal offer to free-agent Jose Bautista since he rejected their one-year, $17.2 million qualifying offer.
-(Jon Morosi, Fox Sports)

-• The Baltimore Orioles and Colorado Rockies appear to be in pursuit free agent Mark Trumbo, after the Orioles reportedly pulled their offer to Trumbo off the table.
+Edwin Encarnacion’s main suitors are the Indians and Athletics, with Cleveland offering three years with a potential option and Oakland talking two years with an option.
 (Ken Rosenthal, Fox Sports)

-• The Pittsburgh Pirates signed pitcher Daniel Hudson to a $11 million, two-year contract.
-(Jeff Passan, Yahoo!
-Sports)
+• The Pittsburgh Pirates will re-sign pitcher Ivan Nova to a three-year, $26 million deal.
+(Robert Murray, FanRag Sports)

+• The Colorado Rockies are monitoring market for Edwin Encarnacion.
+The Indians, Rangers and Athletics are most likely teams to sign the slugger.
+(Jim Bowden, ESPN)

+• San Diego Padres are looking at free agent starting pitchers Jered Weaver (Jon Heyman, FagRag Sports) and Jake Peavy (San Diego Union-Tribune).